 Pin this for later

-The sad story behind the reason why there is two Bagans’: the New Bagan and the Old Bagan
+The sad story behind why there are two Bagans’: the New and the Old

 In 1990, the government suddenly forced the residents, who have been guardians of the pagodas for centuries, to move from the Old Bagan to the New Bagan, which was only a peanut field infested of snakes, a few kilometers away.
 4,000 people were forced to move in less than a week.